 Current PPP Loan Forgiveness Rules

-The principal amount of the loan (you will still owe the loan interest that is capped at 4%) used to cover eligible expenses listed during the 24-week period (borrowers receiving loans before June 5 may use 8-week covered or alternative period) following loan origination will be forgiven under the following criteria:
+The principal amount of the loan (you will still owe the loan interest that is 1%) used to cover eligible expenses listed during the 24-week period (borrowers receiving loans before June 5 may use 8-week covered or alternative period) following loan origination will be forgiven under the following criteria:

-If the number of FTEE’s is less, then the loan forgiveness will be reduced.
-For example, if you had 20 FTEE’s in the previous period and then had 15 FTEE’s on June 30th, the loan forgiveness would be 75% (15 divided by 20).
+If the number of FTE’s is less, then the loan forgiveness will be reduced.
+For example, if you had 20 FTE’s in the previous period and then had 15 FTE’s during the covered period, the loan forgiveness would be 75% (15 divided by 20).

 FTE Reduction Exceptions